SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 ## Run SQL instructions against a NuoDB database in a Zeppelin notebook

-This exercise will create and use a custom NuoSQL interpreter to allow SQL commands to be run interactively against a NuoDB database using a Zeppelin notebook.
+The final exercise will create and use a custom NuoSQL interpreter to allow SQL commands to be run interactively against a NuoDB database using a Zeppelin notebook.

 There is no default NuoDB interpreter provided, but we can easily create one.